-This branch of Mission Services of London is a 14-bed addiction treatment centre providing a four-month residential program for males 18 years of age and older.
+This branch of Mission Services of London is a 10-bed addiction treatment centre providing a four-month live-in program for males 18 years of age and older.
 It’s a safe and secure place where men can work to overcome addictions and address issues such as anger and trauma histories.

 “If it wasn’t for Quintin Warner House, I wouldn’t be here today.”